robobario/proof-of-sadness/README.md

 Run `test.sh` to run a 20 thread parallel build repeatedly

+`mitigate.sh` demonstrates a workaround setting a couple of idea system properties so they are present before surefire does it's first clone.

 The build contains 10 kotlin modules and 10 non-kotlin modules to try and provoke a surefire run on a java project to start before the first kotlin module run.